resend/resend-django-smtp-example/README.md

-# Resend with Example
+# Resend with Django and SMTP

-This example shows how to use Resend with [Example](https://example.com).
+This example shows how to use Resend SMTP server with Django.

 ## Prerequisites